-2.25 All representations to the Draft Local Policies Plan will be made available for public inspection as part of the public consultation process.
+2.32 All representations to the Draft Local Policies Plan will be made available for public inspection as part of the public consultation process.
 Interested parties may also comment on the site specific representations that have been received (counter-representations).
 Counter-representations must not propose any changes to the development plan document.
 Both the representations and counter-representations will be considered at the Independent Examination (IE).

 - Make copies of representations available for inspection in the Council Offices at Magherafelt, Cookstown and Dungannon and on the website.
-Hard copies of representations can also be provided upon request at a specified price. - Write to Key Consultees, Elected Members and any person who has made (and not withdrawn) a representation informing them that representations are available for inspection and the places and times at which they can be inspected; - Issue a Public Notice in the Mid Ulster Mail, the Tyrone Courier, Tyrone Times, Derry Post, Impartial Reporter and the Belfast Gazette and on the Mid Ulster Council website www.midulstercouncil.org for two consecutive weeks.
+Hard copies of representations can also be provided upon request at a specified price. - Write to Key Consultees, Elected Members and any person who has made (and not withdrawn) a representation informing them that representations are available for inspection and the places and times at which they can be inspected;

+- Issue a Public Notice in at least one local newspaper circulating in Mid Ulster District, and the Belfast Gazette and on the Mid Ulster Council website www.midulstercouncil.org for two consecutive weeks.
 This notice will state the availability of representations for inspection and the eight week period including closing date for counter representations; - Make the counter-representations available on website and at the Mid Ulster Council Offices in Magherafelt, Cookstown and Dungannon for inspection.
 Hard copies of counter representations can also be provided upon request at a specified price. - Representations and counter representations will be fully considered by the Council before it submits the Draft Local Policies Plan to the Dfl for Independent Examination (IE).